-Prior to the closing on May 28, 2019 of the Partnership's initial public offering (the "IPO") of 38,000,000 common units representing limited partner interests, Diamondback owned all of the general and limited partner interests in the Partnership.
+Prior to the closing on May 28, 2019 of the Partnership's IPO of 38,000,000 common units representing limited partner interests, Diamondback owned all of the general and limited partner interests in the Partnership.
 On May 30, 2019, the underwriters purchased an additional 5,700,000 common units following the exercise in full of their over-allotment option on the same terms, at a price to the public of \$17.50 per common unit.
-The Partnership received net proceeds of approximately \$719.6 million from the sale of these common units after deducting offering expenses and underwriting discounts and commissions.
+The Partnership received net proceeds of approximately \$719.4 million from the sale of these common units after deducting offering expenses and underwriting discounts and commissions.